Free agency and determinism: is there a sensible definition of computational sourcehood?: Abstract

 \section{Abstract}

-If our actions are determined by the laws of nature, can we meaningfully claim to possess free will?
-Compatibilists argue that the answer is yes, and that free will is compatible with complete determinism.
-Previously, it has been suggested that the notion of computational irreducibility can shed light on this relation: it implies that there cannot in general be ``shortcuts'' to the decisions of agents, explaining why deterministic agents often appear to have free will.
-In this paper, we introduce a variant of computational irreducibility that intends to capture more accurately aspects of actual (as opposed to apparent) free will: computational sourcehood, i.e.\ the phenomenon that the successful prediction of a process' outputs must typically involve an almost-exact representation of the relevant features of that process, regardless of the time it takes to arrive at the prediction.
-We conjecture that many processes have this property, and we study different possibilities for how to formalize this conjecture in terms of universal Turing machines.
-While we are not able to settle the conjecture, we give several results and constructions that shed light on the quest for its correct formulation.
+Can free agency be compatible with determinism?
+Compatibilists argue that the answer is yes, and it has been suggested that the computer science principle of ``computational irreducibility'' sheds light on this compatibility.
+It implies that there cannot in general be shortcuts to predict the behavior of agents, explaining why deterministic agents often appear to act freely.
+In this paper, we introduce a variant of computational irreducibility that intends to capture more accurately aspects of actual (as opposed to apparent) free agency: computational sourcehood, i.e.\ the phenomenon that the successful prediction of a process' behavior must typically involve an almost-exact representation of the relevant features of that process, regardless of the time it takes to arrive at the prediction.
+We argue that this can be understood as saying that the process itself is the source of its actions, and we conjecture that many computational processes have this property.
+The main contribution of this paper is technical: we analyze whether and how a sensible formal definition of computational sourcehood is possible.
+While we do not answer the question completely, we show how it is related to finding a particular simulation preorder on Turing machines, we uncover concrete stumbling blocks towards constructing such a definition, and demonstrate that structure-preserving (as opposed to merely simple or efficient) functions between levels of simulation play a crucial role.